 The first stage of a borderline personality disorder relationship is the change in priorities for someone suffering from the disorder.
 Very soon into the relationship, you will find them invested in you, so much so that they prioritize you and the relationship over everything else in their life.

 2. The trigger

 People who have borderline personality disorder love relationships know when they are hurting.
 They are very much in tune with their feelings, a little too much that any event that causes pain and hurt becomes traumatic.

 Sadly, these are unavoidable, we all get hurt, but since BPD and relationships are connected, this traumatic event can act as one of the BPD triggers.

 If a person with BPD is hurt and instead of addressing the issue, their partners might just leave the relationship or aggravate the situation with more hurtful actions or words.

-This may lead to the borderline personality disorder romantic relationship to come to an end, sadly, not in a peaceful way.
+This may lead to the borderline personality disorder romantic relationship to end, sadly, not in a peaceful way.

-Anyone who gets hurts by love have different reactions, what more if the person has BPD?
+Anyone who gets hurt by love have different reactions.
+What more if the person has BPD?

-Can you just imagine the intensity of pain that they are feeling that ultimately comes down to this BPD relationship stages where the person just wants to disassociate him or herself from everyone?
+Can you just imagine the intensity of pain they feel that ultimately comes down to this BPD relationship stage where the person just wants to disassociate themselves from everyone?

-The reason why this is called a cycle is because of love which always gets its way.
+The reason this is called a cycle is because of love, which always gets its way.